vazco/meteor-universe-i18n/README.md

 ## Integrations

 This section showcases some of the ways of integrating `universe:i18n` with different frameworks.
-More detailed examples can be found in the `/integrations` directory.
+More detailed examples can be found in the `integrations` directory.

 ### Integration with React